oracle/weblogic-kubernetes-operator/site/developer.md

 ## Requirements

-In addition to the requirements listed in [User Guide](user-guide.md#prerequisites), the following software is also required to obtain and build the operator:
+In addition to the requirements listed in the [User Guide](user-guide.md#prerequisites), the following software is also required to obtain and build the operator:

 * Git (1.8 or later recommended)
-* Java Developer Kit (1.8u131 or later recommended, please use 1.8, tests will not work on 1.9 or later versions)
+* Java Developer Kit (1.8u131 or later recommended; please use 1.8, tests will not work on 1.9 or later versions)
 * Apache Maven (3.3 or later recommended)

 The operator is written primarily in Java, BASH shell scripts, and WLST scripts.
 The Java code uses features introduced in Java 1.8 -- for example, closures -- but does not use any Java 1.9 feature.